 Welcome to university!

-To be prepared as possible for your first day of uni, we’ve created a guide to everything you need to know.
+To be prepared as possible for your first day with us at Murdoch, we’ve created a guide to everything you need to know.
 From what to bring, where to go, and what to wear.

 How to get to the Murdoch campus